 How Does Credit Card Processing Work?

-A cashless payment transaction process is carried out by a few parties.
-First, your customer will swipe or key in the payment with the cashless option of choice on the POS system in your store/establishment, the information will go through a secure channel to the card brand for approval or rejection.
-After the payment is approved, the instruction to transfer funds will go to the customer’s bank.
-All the parties involved in this process charge some kind of fee.
-The “channel” that communicates and processes the payment information is a credit card processor.
+A cashless payment transaction is carried out by a few parties.
+First, your customer will swipe or key in the payment with the cashless option of choice on the POS system in your store or other type of establishment, and the information will go through a secure channel to the issuing bank for approval or rejection.
+Once authorized, the transaction details are sent to the merchant’s bank, which deposits the funds into the merchant’s account, minus any processing fees.
+Finally, the customer’s bank statement reflects the completed transaction.
+The party that communicates and processes the payment information is a credit card processing company.

 What Are the Types of Processing Fees?

-To put it simply, when receiving cashless payments, card-present or non-present, you are paying certain fees to your processor, to the credit card brand, and to the issuing bank.
+Understanding credit card fees is crucial for cashless purchases.
+Merchant services and credit card processing involve navigating different costs.
+To put it simply, when processing payments, whether card-present or card-non-present, you are paying certain fees to the credit card processing companies, credit card brands, and the issuing bank.
 There are charges that can be tweaked and negotiated, and there are some that are fixed.
 They are separated into three major categories:

 Interchange Fees

-These are the fees that are charged by the credit card issuing bank.
+Interchange fees are the fees charged by the credit card issuing bank.
 The bank charges a certain amount for the transaction, and it is agreed upon by all the banks that are providing this service.
 In other words, interchange charges are the same for all.
 However, they are not static and the issuers change them over time.
 The structure of the interchange fee goes somewhere along these lines:

 Percentage of the transaction + fixed sum per transaction = interchange fee

-For example, for a $5 ticket, for swiped transaction your interchange fee would amount to:
+For example, for a $5 ticket, for a swiped transaction, your interchange fee would amount to:

 1.60% x 5 + $0.10 = $0.18 on average

-These fees are charged by your payment processor or merchant service provider, and since this is a big and competitive market, they can differ greatly from processor to processor.
-The companies in this business are not bound by any kind of agreement like the brands and issuing banks are, and they could even have different offers for some types of businesses, special arrangements for large companies and different pricing systems.
+These fees are charged by your payment processor (merchant services provider), and since this is a big and competitive market, they can differ greatly from one processor to another.
+The companies in this business are not bound by any kind of agreement like the brands and issuing banks are, and they could even have different offers for some types of businesses, special arrangements for large companies, and different pricing systems.

 How Much Are the Average Credit Card Processing Fees?

-You have to be aware that some processors are more suitable for small businesses, some for the larger companies and some are better for online payments.
+You have to be aware that some processors are more suitable for small businesses, some for larger companies, and some are better for e-commerce payments.
 The structure of the charges is also different.
-Some processors charge only a percentage per transaction, while others may charge a percentage plus the fixed sum per every transaction.
+Some processors charge only a percentage per transaction, while others may charge a percentage plus the fixed sum per transaction.
 On average, their fees range from 2% for swiped transactions to up to 3.5 % for keyed-in or online payments.
 Usually, when the percentage is lower, there is a fixed $0.10 fee on top of it for every ticket.

 Can You Optimize Your Expenses?